 3. Date Marking & Lot/Batch Number Display the "Best Before" or "Use By" date to indicate the product’s shelf life.
 Lot or batch numbers are critical for tracing and recalling products in case of issues or defects.

-4. Nutrition Information Panel The nutrition facts, including calories, fats, proteins, carbohydrates, sugars, and sodium, must be provided.
+4. Nutrition Facts Label The nutrition facts, including calories, fats, proteins, carbohydrates, sugars, and sodium, must be provided.
 This helps customers make informed dietary decisions.

 5. Ingredient List Ingredients should be listed in descending order by weight, allowing consumers to see what makes up the majority of the product.
 It's a transparency factor for health-conscious buyers.